Quality management applies to the manufacture of all therapeutic goods to which the PIC/S guide to GMP (PE009-13) applies, including medicinal gases.

-Manufacturers are responsible for ensuring their Pharmaceutical Quality Systems are designed and operated to ensure all relevant requirements of the marketing authorisation are observed during the manufacture of medicines.
+- manufacturers are responsible for ensuring their PQSs are designed and operated to ensure all relevant requirements of the marketing authorisation are observed during the manufacture of therapeutic goods

 The holder of the marketing authorisation is the product sponsor.

-Manufacturing changes that affect the product registered details are regulated and are included as requirements for the marketing authorisation of therapeutic goods:
+- are included as requirements for the marketing authorisation of therapeutic goods

 Change control applies to all GMP-related activities